blakeapm/python_fudan/day_4/copy_paste_gitbash.md

-# How to Copy and Paste in Git Bash
+# How to Copy and Paste and More in Git Bash

 This guide explains how to enable and use copy and paste functionality in Git Bash using shortcut keys.